hyperledger-archives/composer/packages/composer-website/jekylldocs/problems/diagnostics.md

 }
 ```
-The first section is specific to the Getting Started application, the second `ComposerConfig` section is for the Fabric Composer.
+The first section is specific to the Getting Started application, the second `ComposerConfig` section is for the {{site.data.conrefs.composer_full}}.

 - `logger` is used to refer the module that does actual logging. default is implying that this is the winston framework
 - `config` is passed to the logger to control what it does.
 So this section is specific to the logger in use.